 The foundation on which the brand equity pyramid is built is brand identity – having a well-targeted, distinctive and memorable brand.

 Customers and prospects need to be able to recognise your brand and remember it.
 This is often thought of as brand awareness.
 But it isn't just remembering the name, or recognising the logo.
 Along with that should be an association with where your product sits in the market, broadly knowing what it does, who you are as a company and what other products or ranges you produce.

-There are many elements to effective brand identity, from graphics and typography, through tone of voice and personality.
+There are many elements to effective brand identity, from brand assets like graphics and typography, through to tone of voice and personality.
 Creating your brand's identity is a fundamental and significant task and should be more about reaching your customers than what you would like it to be.

 Your brand identity and associated marketing content should always place your brand in context – your brand should always evoke what you do and the products or services you offer.

 You also need your potential buyer to remember you at the right time – so you are top-of-mind when they are researching or making a purchasing decision.

 After all, it's no good if they remember your brand on the golf course, but they can't recall your brand or what you do when they are back in the office.